aidc-toolkit/utility/README.md

         ```
     * Pass it to a function.
         ```typescript
-        // Crate a sequence of 10-character hexadecimal strings. const stringSequence = HEXADECIMAL_STRING_CREATOR.create(10, sequence);
+        // Create a sequence of 10-character hexadecimal strings. const stringSequence = HEXADECIMAL_STRING_CREATOR.create(10, sequence);
         ```